pra22/GC-20/README.md

 ![test](https://raw.githubusercontent.com/pra22/GC-20/master/Images/timed_count_setup.jpg)
 ![test](https://raw.githubusercontent.com/pra22/GC-20/master/Images/timed_count_running.jpg)

 The timed count mode allows for the measurement of very low doses of radiation such as the radiation coming from bananas, brazil nuts, or granite.
 It can also be used to test for high levels of Radon.
 Select the time interval in five minute increments, hit begin, and the GC-20 starts counting and displaying the accumulated counts over time.
 It also displays the real time CPM during the timed count.
+The WiFi symbol next to the battery level indicator means that the GC-20 is currently in monitoring station mode and is connected to WiFi.
+More on that below.

 ![test](https://raw.githubusercontent.com/pra22/GC-20/master/Images/settings.jpg)